 Why develop our applications in SwiftUI?

-With this powerful framework, we can develop under a single code for practically all Apple platforms, from macOS, watchOS to the new iPadOS and of course iOS; We can create our applications through a library that offers us an interface for our components, a declarative library as we do to create our Flutter applications but with Swift.
+With this powerful framework, we can develop under a single code for practically all Apple platforms, from macOS, watchOS, the new iPadOS and of course iOS; we can create our applications through a library that offers us an interface for our components, a declarative library just as we do to create our applications in Flutter but with Swift.

-The logic for writing an app in SwiftUI is much simpler than in Swift; to build an application in Swift you must at least work in two sections, the view through the main storyboard and the controller.
-In SwiftUI we can do everything from a file with a .swift extension in which we somehow contain the controller and the view.
+The logic for programming an application in SwiftUI is much simpler than in Swift; to build an application in Swift you must at least work in two sections, the view through the main storyboard and the controller, in SwiftUI we can do everything from a file with a .swift extension in which we contain the controller and the view in some way.

 Multiple files and structures to define your view components (lists, buttons, etc) in SwiftUI